The Throne of Saturn (short story collection): Reception

 Boucher and McComas described the 1949 edition as "twelve superb short stories of a future in which the new gods have led man into strange scientific and sociological bypaths -- a book it would be difficult to overpraise."
 P. Schuyler Miller praised the collection as "imaginative fiction entirely different from anything else you are likely to find in print."
+An article by "R.K." in The Age called the work "an illustration of a keen, vivid imagination".